warigroup/hashcharger_app/README.md

 2. npm run dev
 3. access localhost:3000

 * Our public API will not allow you to fetch data from your local machine.
+Please deploy your app on a server to fully test this application.

 ## Run production mode on Ngnix server: